ekas13/face_classification/reports/README.md

 >
 > Answer:

-"vilim's part" - Additionally, we added alerts which monitor the requests sent to our server.
+We implemented monitoring using Prometheus, which exposes /metrics api endpoint for collecting system metrics data, error_counter, request_counter and request_latency.
+We also managed to create a sidecar which scrapes /metrics endpoint in the cloud, but we did not include it in the final cloud run because it was too complicated to include it in deployment pipeline without manually adjusting the cloud run yaml file.
+We also implemented an SLO for request latency being more than 150 ms with a target of 90%.
+Additionally, we added alerts which monitor the requests sent to our server.
 A suspicios amount of requests in a certain timeframe trigger automatic alerts to be sent to our email addressed, warning us of this behaviour.

 ## Overall discussion of project